2019 KOCHI INDIA [COCHIN] TRAVEL GUIDE | TOURIST SPOTS, HOTELS

 Be overwhelmed with the variety of establishments which offer food for business when in Kochi.
-As the home for immigrants from across Europe and elsewhere, this particular part of the city is also a home to many hospitality businesses which caters to a hungry stomach.
+As the home for immigrants from across Europe and elsewhere, this particular part of the city is also home to many hospitality businesses which cater to a hungry stomach.

 While you have the freedom of which cuisine to take, the real experience in knowing Indian food is to eat some local Keralan dishes.

 If you have not seen an elephant up close, there is no better time to experience it than at Kodanad Elephant Sanctuary.
 Essentially tamed to make them docile to humans, this is the type of elephant you can literally bathe should you wish to.

 My last day in Kochi, India with other bloggers from other countries during the Kerala Blog Express 3